 Top 10 Most Expensive Check Engine Light Repairs

-The ‘check engine’ warning light flashes up on your dashboard—it’s the last thing you want to see since you never really know what’s wrong.
+The check engine warning light flashes up on your dashboard – it’s the last thing you want to see since you never really know what’s wrong.
 Luckily for you, there are ways to know what this warning light means and how to handle your next steps.
-Checking what are common check engine light triggers, which are outlined in your owner’s manual, can let you know whether or not a bigger issue is on the horizon.
+Checking out the common check engine light triggers, which are outlined in your owner’s manual, can let you know whether or not a bigger issue is on the horizon.

-The average repair cost for most check engine light-related breakdowns lands at about $3,285 and unless you have current coverage in place, this can keep you off the road for long periods.
-Feel empowered the next time this warning light comes on by learning about the top 10 most expensive ‘check engine’ light repairs drivers experience every year and the estimated cost for each.
+The average repair cost for most check engine light-related breakdowns is about $3,285, and unless you have current coverage, this can keep you off the road for long periods.
+Feel empowered the next time this warning light comes on by learning about the top 10 most expensive check engine light repairs drivers experience yearly and the estimated cost for each.

 What Does Your Check Engine Light Mean?

-The check engine light—which sometimes shows as ‘check engine’ or the International Check Engine Symbol—is a signal from your vehicle’s engine computer that something is wrong.
-In some vehicles, the light can display yellow, or red to indicate a more severe problem requiring immediate attention.
+The check engine light, which sometimes shows as check engine or the International Check Engine Symbol, is a signal from your vehicle’s engine computer that something is wrong.
+In some cars, the light can display yellow or red to indicate a more severe problem requiring immediate attention.

 How Can You Access the Check Engine Diagnostic Code?